andrewsolis/cs401/docs/unit05/flask_docker.rst

 .. code-block:: console

-   [user-vm]$ docker run --name "flask-helloworld-app" -d -p 5000:5000 username/flask-helloworld:1.0
+   [terminal]$ docker run --name "flask-helloworld-app" -d -p 5000:5000 username/flask-helloworld:1.0

 The ``-d`` flag detaches your terminal from the running container - i.e. it runs the container in the background.
-The ``-p`` flag maps a port on the Jetstream VM (5000, in the above case) to a port inside the container (again 5000, in the above case).
-In the above example, the Flask app was set up to use the default port inside the container (5000), and we can access that through our specified port on Jetstream (5000).
-This explicit mapping is convenient if you have multiple services running on the same VM and you want to avoid port collisions.
+The ``-p`` flag maps a port on the machine (5000, in the above case) to a port inside the container (again 5000, in the above case).
+In the above example, the Flask app was set up to use the default port inside the container (5000), and we can access that through our specified port at 5000.
+This explicit mapping is convenient if you have multiple services running on the same system and you want to avoid port collisions.

 Check to see that things are up and running with:

 .. code-block:: console

-   [user-vm]$ docker ps -a
+   [terminal]$ docker ps -a

 The list should have a container with the name you gave it, an ``UP`` status, and the port mapping that you specified.